-Fingolimod (and other S1P receptor modulators).
-The efficacy of vaccines in pwMS treated with S1P receptor modulators has been evaluated in six studies with fingolimod [34, 39, 44-47] and one with siponimod [48].
-In a small prospective observational study (Level 3), patients receiving fingolimod were able to mount similar cellular and antibody responses to influenza vaccine, regardless of lymphopenia (mean lymphocyte counts in fingolimod-treated pwMS were 64% of the lower normal range) as compared to controls [44].
-The number of influenza-specific IFN- γ -secreting T cells was not significantly different between groups after vaccination.
-Similarly, the proportion of subjects fulfilling seroprotection criteria for influenza A and B was similar in the two groups at 7, 14 and 28 days following vaccination [44].
-Consistent results were observed in a randomized, placebo-controlled parallel-group study (Level 2), with similar T-cell-dependent and -independent antibody responses in healthy volunteers receiving fingolimod and placebo after immunization with neoantigens (keyhole limpet hemocyanin [KLH] and pneumococcal polysaccharide vaccine [PPV-23]) and a recall antigen (tetanus toxoid [TT]) [45].
-More recently, Mehling et al. (Level 3) evaluated the avidity of the immunoglobulin (Ig) G response targeting influenza A and B before and after influenza vaccination in 10 pwMS treated with fingolimod and compared it to that in 10 pwMS receiving IFN- β and 15 healthy controls [46].
-A significant vaccine-induced increase in the avidity of influenzaspecific IgG was seen in pwMS treated with IFN- β and in healthy controls but not in fingolimod-treated pwMS, suggesting that, antibody responses are likely to be qualitatively influenced by fingolimod [46].
-Further studies all showed reduced responses in patients treated with fingolimod.
-In a randomized, multicenter, placebocontrolled study (Level 2) the responder rates for influenza and TT booster vaccines in fingolimod-treated pwMS were significantly reduced compared to placebo at 3 weeks (OR 0.21 [95% CI 0.08-0.54] for influenza and OR 0.43 [95% CI 0.20-0.92] for TT) and at 6 weeks post-vaccination (OR 0.25 [95% CI 0.11-0.57] for influenza and OR 0.25 [95% CI 0.11-0.57] for TT) [47].
-Similarly, a prospective cohort study (Level 3) [34] reported seroprotection rates of 22.2% against H1N1 at 12 months post-vaccination compared with 50% in untreated pwMS and 70.4% in healthy controls.
+Fingolimod (and other sphingosine-1-phosphatereceptor modulators).
+The efficacy of vaccines in pwMS treated with sphingosine-1-phosphate (S1P) receptor modulators has been evaluated in six studies with Fingolimod,^{34,39,44-47} and one with siponimod.48 In a small prospective observational study (level 3) patients receiving fingolimod, were able to mount similar cellular and antibody responses to influenza vaccine, regardless of lymphopenia (mean lymphocyte counts in fingolimod-treated pwMS were 64% of the lower normal range) as compared to controls.44 The number of influenza-specific interferon-y-secreting T cells was not significantly different between groups after vaccination.
+Similarly, the proportion of subjects fulfilling seroprotection criteria for influenza A and B was similar in both groups at 7, 14, and 28 days following vaccination.44 Consistent results were observed in a randomized, placebo-controlled parallel-group study (level 2) with similar T-cell dependent and independent antibody responses in fingolimod and placebo healthy volunteers following immunization with neoantigens (keyhole limpet hemocyanin [KLH] and pneumococcal polysaccharides vaccine [PPV-23]) and a recall antigen (tetanus toxoid [TT]).45 More recently, Mehling et al. 46 (level 3) evaluated the avidity of the immunoglobulin (Ig) G response targeting influenza A and B before and after influenza vaccination in 10 pwMS treated with fingolimod and compared it to 10 pwMS receiving IFN-β and 15 healthy controls.
+A significant vaccine-induced increase in the avidity of influenza-specific IgG was seen in pwMS treated with IFN-β and in healthy controls but not in fingolimodtreated pwMS, suggesting that despite comparative titers antibody responses are likely to be qualitatively influenced by fingolimod.46 Further studies all showed reduced responses in patients treated with Fingolimod.
+In a randomized, multicenter, placebo-controlled study (level 2) the responder rates for influenza and TT booster vaccines in fingolimod-treated pwMS were significantly reduced compared to placebo at 3 weeks (OR 0.21; 95% CI 0.08-0.54 for influenza and OR 0.43; 95% CI 0.20-0.92 for TT) and at 6 weeks postvaccination (OR 0.25; 95% CI 0.11-0.57 for influenza and OR 0.25; 95% CI 0.11-0.57 for TT).47 Similarly, a prospective cohort study (level 3)34 reported seroprotection rates of 22.2% against H1N1 at 12 months post-vaccination compared with 50% in untreated pwMS and 70.4% in healthy controls.

-Only one study (Level 2) has evaluated the effects of siponimod on influenza and PPV-23 vaccine responses in 120 healthy subjects [48].
-The results showed that \geq 70% of participants achieved seroprotection H1N1 and H3N2, and \geq 90% for PPV-23, concluding that siponimod had a limited effect on the immune response following influenza or PPV-23 vaccinations in healthy persons [48].
+Only one study (level 2) has evaluated the effects of siponimod on influenza and PPV-23 vaccine responses in 120 healthy subjects.48 The results showed that \geq 70% of participants achieved seroprotection H1N1 and H3N2 and, \geq 90% for PPV-23, concluding that siponimod had a limited effect on the immune response following influenza or PPV-23 vaccinations in healthy persons.48